 Many doctors and prospective doctors ask the question: are doctors rich?
-The general public assumes that doctors are rich, because being a doctor is a considered prestigious job that requires a lot of hard work and training and most prestigious jobs that require a lot of hard work and training pay good incomes.
+The general public assumes that doctors are rich because being a doctor is considered a prestigious job that requires a lot of hard work and training, and most prestigious jobs that require a lot of hard work and training pay high incomes.
 However, having a good income and being rich are two different things.

 Earning a nice income is great for helping you accumulate wealth.
 But it only works if you use it productively.
 If you spend all of your income, you aren’t going to accumulate much wealth.
-If you save all of your income, you will rapidly accumulate wealth (but is that necessarily considered rich?
+On the other hand, if you save all of your income, you will rapidly accumulate wealth (but is that necessarily considered rich?
 More on that later).

-Today, I’m going to walk through some things doctors (and others) should consider in order to be rich.
+Today, I’m going to walk through some things doctors (and others) should consider to be rich.

 Income versus Net Worth

 One of the things I alluded to in the beginning was the difference between income and net worth.
-Income is how much you earn, typically on a yearly basis.
-Net worth is the sum of all of your assets, minus all of your liabilities.
+Income is how much you earn.
+Net worth is the sum of all of your assets minus all of your liabilities.
 What you own, minus what you owe.
 I believe one’s net worth is a better indicator of their overall wealth.

 In the book, The Millionaire Next Door, the authors split people into two camps: Prodigious Accumulators of Wealth (PAW’s) and Under Accumulators of Wealth (UAW’s).
 They found through their research that doctors are some of the worst accumulators of wealth based on their income.
-What that means is, when compared to others who earn similar incomes, doctors tend to have a smaller than expected net worth.
+What that means is, when compared to others who earn similar incomes, doctors tend to have the smallest net worth.

-Schoolteachers on the other hand, tend to be some of the best accumulators of wealth compared to others who earn similar incomes.
-They often have higher than expected net worth.
+On the other hand, schoolteachers tend to be some of the best accumulators of wealth compared to others who earn similar incomes.
+As a result, they often have higher than expected net worth.

-Earning a high income can translate into having a high net worth, if you make accumulating wealth a priority.
-Even if you earn a modest income, you can accumulate a decent sized net worth if you prioritize saving over spending.
+Earning a high income can translate into having a high net worth if you make accumulating wealth a priority.
+However, even if you earn a modest income, you can accumulate a decent-sized net worth if you prioritize saving overspending.

 The doctor who makes saving a priority will have the ability to accumulate wealth rapidly and amass a rather large net worth over time.
-Many doctors entering practice today should be able to achieve a net worth upwards of $10 million by the time they retire, if they choose.
-It won’t be easy.
+Many doctors entering practice today should be able to achieve a net worth upwards of $10 million by the time they retire if they choose.
+Of course, it won’t be easy.
 Sacrifices will have to be made along the way.
 But it is very doable.